Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Introduction

-Feedback control is one of the most important topics in the field of continuum robotics, though still in infancy.
-Over the past few years, \emph{model-based} approaches have gained resurgence since more experimental evidence has shown that feedback approaches are robust to approximations for continuum robot dynamics \cite{DELetalREV,FRAGAR}.
-However, as figured out in \cite{NARetal}, the modeling of LJ-based continuum robots with variable stiffness has not been well addressed yet.
-There are some recent works on analytical or computational models to characterize the mechanism of stiffness variation in LJ-based continuum robots \cite{NARetal,ZHAetalBB,KIMetal}.
-However, to the best of the authors' knowledge, there is no \emph{control-oriented} model in the literature that approximates their dynamical behaviors.
+Real-time dynamic control is one of the most important topics in the field of robotics, where it is well-established for rigid-link robots \cite{SCISIC} but still in its infancy for continuum robots.
+Previously, modeling the dynamic behavior of a continuum robot was considered overwhelmingly complicated.
+However, over the past few years, \emph{model-based control} approaches have gained resurgence, as more experimental evidence has shown that feedback control is robust to the approximations used in modeling of continuum robotic dynamics \cite{DELetalREV}.
+Some very recent works have further explored the dynamic modeling and model-based dynamic control of continuum robots, employing models such as the rigid-link approximation models \cite{DELetal,FRAGAR} and the dynamic Cosserat model \cite{CAAetal}.
+Notably, \cite{DELetal} presents the first solution in the literature on dynamic feedback control in trajectory tracking and surface following of a planar soft robot.

+In addition to the aforementioned configuration control tasks, another important topic for continuum robots is stiffness modulation \cite{KIMetal,LANetal}.
+In many cases, it is necessary to regulate both the configuration and stiffness of the LJ-continuum robot simultaneously in real time, with the jamming mechanism adding complexity to dynamic modeling and control.
+As openly recognized by one of the leading groups in the field, the modeling of LJ-based continuum robots has not been well addressed yet \cite{NARetal}:

+\begin{quote} \it ``Nevertheless, these studies have not yet provided analytical or computational models for laminar jamming beyond an initial deformation phase ...'' \end{quote} The absence of such models can hardly be overestimated: on one hand, it limits our understanding of the dynamic behavior of LJ-based continuum robots; on the other hand, it restricts our ability to design high-performance dynamic controllers for adjusting the robot's configuration and stiffness.